 “Voices of refugee youth: impact of post-primary refugee education” is an ongoing research study conducted in partnership between UNHCR and Jigsaw Consult.
 The research is funded through the Dubai Cares Evidence for Education in Emergencies (E-Cubed) funding window.
 The research links to UNHCR's efforts to support post-primary education for refugees and host communities.

 The purpose of the study is to make a significant contribution to the evidence base regarding post-primary refugee education.
 The research has four data points and tracks refugee youth in Pakistan and Rwanda across a two-year period.
 The participants are secondary school (Class 12) or higher education (final year bachelors) refugee students.
 A mixed-method approach is being applied and this includes a large multi-point survey as well as focus groups and key informant interviews.
-The research study began in November 2018 and completion is anticipated in late 2021.
+The research study began in November 2018 and completion is anticipated in 2022.